 As the post holder you will have interest and ability to contribute to service development.
 You will have experience of working with children, young people and parents presenting with a range of mental health difficulties and challenging behaviour.
 You will have experience of delivering CBT-informed interventions and particularly knowledge of low-intensity models.

 This post is full time, 37.5 hours per week.
-The starting salary of this post is of £32001 Grade 9 Point 34.
+The starting salary of this post is of £32,001 per annum – Ormiston Families Grade 9 Point 34.

 Probationary Period